 "A great rock 'n' roll story that's been hiding in plain sight.
-It's the last half century of American music wrapped up in the story of one man.”—William McKeen, author of Everybody Had an Ocean: Music and Mayhem in 1960s Los Angeles
+It's the last half century of American music wrapped up in the story of one man."--William McKeen, author of Everybody Had an Ocean: Music and Mayhem in 1960s Los Angeles

-"Captures one of the most unheard of and intriguing stories to come from the colorful world of American pop music—the life of Phil Gernhard, a driven hit-maker who never let anyone get in his way.”—Steve Huntington, DJ, Radio Margaritaville
+"Captures one of the most unheard of and intriguing stories to come from the colorful world of American pop music--the life of Phil Gernhard, a driven hit-maker who never let anyone get in his way."--Steve Huntington, DJ, Radio Margaritaville

-Phil Gernhard, Record Man is the story of a self-made music mogul who created nearly fifty years’ worth of chart-topping songs.
-From a tiny office and studio in Florida, he co-wrote the Royal Guardsmen's "Snoopy vs. the Red Baron," America's fastest-selling single of 1966.
-He revived the career of singer Dion DiMucci with the ballad "Abraham, Martin and John”—a million seller.
+Phil Gernhard, Record Man is the story of a self-made music mogul who dropped out of law school to open a tiny office and studio in Florida and went on to produce hits that would rock the airwaves and resonate throughout the country.
+He cowrote the Royal Guardsmen's "Snoopy vs. the Red Baron," America's fastest-selling single of 1966.
+He revived the career of singer Dion DiMucci with the ballad "Abraham, Martin and John," which sold over a million records.
 He discovered and produced hit records for Lobo, Jim Stafford, and the Bellamy Brothers.
-Through a long collaboration with music business icon Mike Curb, he launched to fame many others, including country superstars Tim McGraw and Rodney Atkins.
+Through a long collaboration with music business icon Mike Curb, he launched to fame many others, including country superstars Tim Mc-Graw and Rodney Atkins.
 In Nashville and Los Angeles, Phil Gernhard was a legend.

 Bill DeYoung is the author of Skyway: The True Story of Tampa Bay's Signature Bridge and the Man Who Brought It Down.
 Nationally recognized for his music journalism, he was a writer and editor at various Florida and Georgia newspapers for over three decades.